 - American (that is to say U.S.) English

 - Spanish.
 With my slight knowledge of Spanish, and google translations, I've made a Spanish translation.

 - French. by Nabyl Bennouri

-Documentation for the Laidout file format is gotten easily through running:
+Documentation for the Laidout file format is found easily through running:

-This will dump out a pseudo-Laidout file with copious comments about each of the possible Laidout file elements, arranged in the order they appear in real Laidout files.
+This will dump out a pseudo-Laidout file with copious comments about each of the possible Laidout file elements.
 The format itself is an indented data file format, sort of in the same spirit of yaml, but is slightly more ad-hoc, making it even easier to read and figure out, in this developer's opinion.
 Laidout's indented format is simply a collection of nested name-value pairs, where both are scanned in as strings, at which point it is up to the application to decipher the strings into integers, points, and whatnot.